dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_mix.rst

    Attribute Mix Node.

-Mix attributes to creates to create a new attribute.
+Mix attributes to create a new attribute.

 Inputs